 - Choose which heart you’d like to have where the two greenery sprigs meet and hot glue down.
 Then glue one above and one below that one.

 - Cut 3 lengths of ribbon to the desired length.
-I cut the longest one 34″ long, 33″ and 32″ long.
+I cut them 34″ long, 33″ and 32″ long.
 I cut the top of the ribbon on a diagonal and the bottom as tails.
 Then use Fray Check on the ends to keep them from unraveling.
 Once dry, you can add the ribbon by looping it around the hoop to make a knot.

 - Use hot glue to add a heart on top of the knot.
 Add two more hearts on two of the ribbons, leaving one ribbon empty.
 I placed one near the bottom of a ribbon and another one about midway down.

 That’s it!
 It’s really simple and easy to make, but it makes such a romantic touch to my house and I’m sure it will to yours too.
-I mean if we’re having to stay at home all time with our loved ones, why not add a touch of romance?
+I mean if we’re having to stay at home all the time with our loved ones, why not add a touch of romance?
+This DIY farmhouse Valentine’s wreath did just that.
 Now I just need ideas for Valentine’s Day.
 How are you spending Valentine’s Day this year?
 Let me know your ideas and if you’re making anything for Valentine’s.